Game Intelligence: Theory and Computation: Response to common theoretical questions

-\begin{proposition}[Existence of maximally intelligent play] In every $n$-person game with partial knowledge, for every mechanism $\mu$ and every machine $M$, there exists a full play $\bar{a}\in \bar{A}$ that has the optimal intelligence score for machine $M$ with respect to mechanism $\mu$. \end{proposition}
+\begin{remark}[Existence of maximally intelligent plays] In every $n$-person game $\Gamma$ with perfect information, for every machine $M$ and every mechanism $\mu$, there exists a play that has maximal intelligence. \end{remark}

-\begin{proof} The proof strategy is to apply a standard backward induction argument.
-Let $G$ be a finite $n$-person game with partial knowledge.
-I prove that for every mechanism $\mu$, for every machine $M$, there exists a maximally intelligent full play $\bar{a}$ in this game.

-Step 1: First, because the game is finite, every full play in the game has a last (non-terminal) node.
-Since there are no subsequent non-terminal nodes, there exists a ``maximally intelligent'' action that has the highest intelligence score according to mechanism $\mu$ at every such node.

-Step 2: Consider a second-to-last (non-terminal) node of the game.
-By step 1, note that for every action taken in the current node, the game has a maximally intelligent action in the next node.
-I can now use backward induction logic to show that the second-to-last node has a maximally intelligent action.
-Step 2a: Consider each possible action that a player can take in the second-to-last node, and assume that every subsequent player will play their maximally intelligent action in the next node.
-Step 2b: Use the maximally intelligent actions from the subsequent nodes to determine the payoff that each player would receive if they took a particular action in the second-to-last node.

-Repeat step 2 for each predecessor node of the game, using the maximally intelligent actions from the subsequent nodes to determine the maximally intelligent actions for each node.
-By the end of this finite process, the full play that consists of maximally intelligent actions at every node starting from the root must be maximally intelligent.
-Therefore, every $n$-person game with partial knowledge has a maximally intelligent full play. \end{proof}
+This remark can be extended to games with imperfect information with the additional assumption of continuity of the mechanism in the actions chosen at each node.

-While it is theoretically possible to find a maximally intelligent full play in games, this approach is not in general practical for human vs. human real-world games.
-This is because the existence result assumes the knowledge of the machine using which the intelligence score is calculated.
-An access to such a machine is not generally possible in real-world games.
+While it is theoretically possible to find maximally intelligent plays in games, this approach is generally impractical in real-world human competitions.
+This is because players do not typically have knowledge of the machine and the mechanism used to calculate the intelligence score.

+There is also a more demanding way to define maximal intelligence in games.
+Informally, a play ``maximizes intelligence'' if, at every node, players each choose an action that maximizes their intelligence score assuming that every player will do the same at all future nodes.
+This definition is in the spirit of subgame perfect Nash equilibrium, and in games with perfect information, its existence can be established using a backward induction argument.
+However, applying this concept in practice would not only require knowledge of the machine and the mechanism but also knowledge of the entire game tree.
+Yet, players and even machines often lack such complete knowledge.